mobxjs/mobx/README.md

 *   Feel free to send small pull requests.
 Please discuss new features or big changes in a GitHub issue first.
 *   Use `yarn test` to run the basic test suite.
-*   Use `yarn test:travis` for the test suite with coverage.
+*   Use `yarn test:ci` for the test suite with coverage.
 *   and `yarn test:performance` for the performance tests.
 *   Please note that if you want to backport a feature / fix to MobX 4 a second PR needs to be opened to the mobx4-master branch.